JobBrander/jobs-common-demo/README.md

 # Job Board API Demo

+WARNING: This application uses non-supported versions of the Jobs Common API clients and it is no longer updated.
+Please visit [JobApis.com](http://www.jobapis.com/) for other example code and projects.

 This project serves as an example of incorporating several of the [Jobs Common](https://github.com/JobBrander/jobs-common) job board api clients into a PHP project.
 This